 Before you join the meeting, a pop-up will show you what your camera sees.
 This allows you to check that you are clearly visible, that you are comfortable with how you look, and that you have the correct webcam selected.
-You can then choose "Join with video" or, if you are uncomfortable with being seen, "Join without Video".
-This decision is not final.
-You can still turn your camera on or off while you are in the call.
+You can then choose to keep your video on or, if you are uncomfortable with being seen, join without video.
+You can do the same for joining with your audio on or off.
+A line through the audio and/or video icon shows they are turned off.
+These decisions are not final.
+You can still turn you camera and microphone on or off while you are in the call.